raymondchua/raymondchua.github.io/_projects/simple_sf_project.md

 <figure style="text-align: center;">
 <img src="/../assets/img/project_simple_sf/mujoco_results.png" alt="Mujoco results" width="90%" height="90%">
 <figcaption style="text-align: left; margin-top: 10px;">Figure 4: Continual Reinforcement Learning results using pixel
-observations in *Mujoco* environment across 5 random seeds. **Replay buffer resets at each task transitions to simulate drastic distribution shifts.** we started with the half-cheetah domain in Task 1 where agents were rewarded for running forward.
+observations in Mujoco environment across 5 random seeds. <em>Replay buffer resets at each task transitions to simulate drastic distribution shifts.</em> we started with the half-cheetah domain in Task 1 where agents were rewarded for running forward.
 We then introduced three different scenarios in Task 2: <strong>(a)</strong> agents were rewarded for running backwards,
 <strong>(b)</strong> running faster, and, in the most drastic change, <strong>(c)</strong> switching from the half-cheetah
 to the walker domain with a forward running task.
 To ensure comparability across these diverse scenarios, we normalized